hxj141/2d-drawing-application/README.md

 # 2d-drawing-application
-A basic drawing application intended to demonstrate how Java works with GUIs.
+A basic drawing application intended to demonstrate how Java works with GUIs and events.
 Completed on 9/27/2021.

 ![](https://i.imgur.com/oGUVqBz.png)